 The structure of our program reflects our community-based philosophy.
 We offer guaranteed full funding for five academic years and embrace an academic community mentorship model, which means that students apply to our department instead of to work with a particular faculty member.
 As a student at ICD, you'll be free to explore different corners of the developmental psychology field and to follow your research and academic interests, no matter where they lead you.

-Our program is designed to prepare tomorrow's leaders in the field of developmental psychology.
+Our program is designed to prepare tomorrow's leaders in the field of developmental science.
 Study human development across the lifespan and prepare for a career in academics or research.

 Choose to conduct research in areas including cognitive development, language, learning, executive function, social development, or developmental psychobiology and neuroscience.
 You also can choose to combine your interests and work alongside multiple ICD faculty members to define a research area that's unique to you.